th507/EventList/README.md

 				|- __root__: (not enumerable)
 				\- __rootSelector__: (optional, not enumerable)

 Following JavaScript convention, all key begin with "__" is not enumerable, so if the browser supports enumerability, those "hidden" properties will not show up in for-in loop.
 They are used to store additional information (root element and selector string for the root element) about current instance of EventList.
+All hidden properties are intended for internal usage only.
+If you want to find out the rootElement or its selector, you should use these [public methods](#rootElement).

 You could access the delegates of an eventType using dot syntax (like `foo.click`).
 Delegates for that eventType is stored in as the key-value pair.